For daily wit & wisdom, sign up for the Almanac newsletter.

-If you love pickles, you will be as intrigued as to learn about the history of pickling and pickling spices.
+If you love pickles, you will be intrigued to learn about the history of pickling and pickling spices.

 Historically, the process of pickling was a necessity and an invaluable way to preserve foods for sailors and travelers.
 It provided families with food through the colder months.